readthedocs/blog/api-v3-stable.rst

 though we don't have a firm timeline for deprecation.
 We will alert users with our plans when we do.

 New features
 -------------

 We're excited about the following actions that API v3 makes possible:

-- Ability to import new projects
+- Import new projects
 - Activate a version
 - Trigger builds
 - Check build status
 - Manage redirects

-API v3 allows you to easily manage common tasks like setting up documentation for a new project, automating the release of a new version, or pause a release if you detect a failed build.
+API v3 allows you to easily manage common tasks on your Read the Docs project and organization.
-Hook the rename of a file in your VCS to the creation of a redirect in its docs, and more!
+These include:

+* Setting up documentation for a new project
+* Automating the release of a new version
+* Pausing a release if you detect a failed build
+* Automaticaly create redirects for changes files

 If you want to know more about it, please check out the full `APIv3 documentation <https://docs.readthedocs.io/page/api/v3.html>`_.

 Help us make it better
 -------------------------